MDAnalysis/solvation-analysis/joss_paper/paper.md

 an easy-to-use Python package with an interactive interface for computing a wide variety of solvation properties.
-Building on `MDAnalysis` and `pandas` [@Michaud-Agrawal:2014] [@Gowers:2016] [@pandas:2020], it efficiently processes output from a wide variety of Molecular Dynamics applications.
+Building on `MDAnalysis` and `pandas` [@Michaud-Agrawal:2014] [@Gowers:2016] [@pandas:2020], it efficiently processes output from a wide variety of Molecular Dynamics simulation packages.

-`SolvationAnalysis` was designed to free researchers from laboriously implementing common calculations.
+`SolvationAnalysis` was designed to free researchers from laboriously implementing and validating common analyses.
 In addition to routine properties like coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020] [@scipy:2020] to implement analyses of network formation [@Wang:2022] and residence